Setting up your workstation for web development

 Choosing a Debugging tool

-Debugging tools are quite useful when you are developing a PHP project and you want to study how your code behave step by step on each executed line of your code, also these debugging tools let you see the real values of variables and objects and set new values on the fly for testing purposes, you can also create expression to check the outcome of them without modify your code.
+Debugging tools are useful for developing a PHP project.
+You can study how your code behaves step-by-step as it executed, see the real values of variables and objects, set new values on the fly for testing, and create expressions to check the outcome of them without modifying your code.